basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

 #### Bringing Up the First Node

-In order to bring our first node online, we'll first need to use the `riak-admin reip` command on a single node.
+In order to bring our first node online, we'll first need to use the `riak admin reip` command on a single node.
 In this example, we'll use `riak@10.1.42.11` as our first node.

 1. In `riak.conf` change `nodename`, `-name` in `vm.args`, from `riak@10.1.42.11` to your new nodename, `riak@192.168.17.11`.

-2. On `node1.localdomain` run `riak-admin reip riak@10.1.42.11 riak@192.168.17.11`.
+2. On `node1.localdomain` run `riak admin reip riak@10.1.42.11 riak@192.168.17.11`.
 This will change the name of `riak@10.1.42.11` to `riak@192.168.17.11` in the Riak ring.

 3. Start Riak on `node1.localdomain`.

-4. Once Riak is started on `node1.localdomain`, mark the rest of the nodes in the cluster down, using `riak-admin down`.
-For example, we would down `riak@10.1.42.12` with `riak-admin down riak@10.1.42.12`.
+4. Once Riak is started on `node1.localdomain`, mark the rest of the nodes in the cluster down, using `riak admin down`.
+For example, we would down `riak@10.1.42.12` with `riak admin down riak@10.1.42.12`.

-5. Confirm every other node in the cluster is marked down by running `riak-admin member-status` on `node1.localdomain`:
+5. Confirm every other node in the cluster is marked down by running `riak admin member-status` on `node1.localdomain`:

     ```bash
     ================================= Membership ==================================